-Many fans who purchased tickets from secondary music sites were turned away by security who had been told if their ID didn’t match the tickets, they weren’t coming in!
-The problems worsened when fans who had bought tickets on behalf of other family members were also turned away.
+Lots of fans who bought tickets from secondary music sites were prevented from entering by security who had been told if their ID didn’t match the tickets, they weren’t coming in!
+The problems worsened when fans who had purchased tickets on behalf of other family members were also turned away.

-As you can imagine, this caused controversy for many families and friends who were split up, leaving numerous people attending the gig angry and frustrated as they were unable to enjoy the experience as they had imagined.
+As you can imagine, this caused controversy for many families and friends who were split up, leaving numerous people attending the gig angry and frustrated as they were unable to enjoy the experience as they'd imagined.

 The confusion comes after the Foo Fighters, SJM (the event organisers) and The O2 put rules in place that tickets sold on secondary sites will not be valid.
 The American rock band want to encourage consumers to buy tickets from legitimate sites to ensure they are not paying above the odds for the tickets.

 However, Foo Fighters are now gaining some serious animosity following their new ticketing rules,with fans (some of who had travelled hundreds of miles) claiming there was no pre-warning for the restrictions.

 Foo Fighters are not the first act to implement these ticket restrictions.
 Both Ed Sheeran and Adele have also created similar rules to ensure all their fans are able to have a fair chance at getting their hands on tickets at the desired price.